liborty/TokenCrypt/README.md

 There is no recursive descent into subdirectories.
 Recursive version may be released later.

 The default printout is just a summary report at the end, such as the one in `test.log`.
-It reports the sizes (in bytes) of input and output directories, the overall compression and the total number of files encrypted.
+It reports the sizes (in bytes) of input and output directories, the overall compression percentage rate and the total number of files encrypted.

 The quiet flag cancels this report and that will normally mean no printouts at all.
 The verbose flag adds the details of compressing each file.
 Setting both